eddiemaximchen/python_chatgpt_assistant/README.md

 apt-get install gtts    # text to mp3 apt-get install mpg123  # play mp3
 apt-get install openai
-then you can type to chatgpt and it will speak the answer.
+then you can chat with gpt and it will speak the answer.
 <img src="https://user-images.githubusercontent.com/122704850/226402619-55a839d0-4c7a-4084-8e95-749726568208.png">